samaea/virtual-assistant-workshop/README.md

 + Why do we do this?
 In the backend, the Azure resource "LUIS App" will now be deployed with the information you just inserted.
-LUIS is our Languange Understanding Intelligence Service that helps recognize the user's intent, no matter how it is phrased.
+LUIS is our Languange Understanding Intelligence Service that helps recognize the user's intent, no matter how the sentences are phrased.
 ```

        ![Virtual Assistant - Execute PowerShell script to deploy the bot](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/va-ps-deploy.png)